wilcohe/wilcohe.github.io/_pages/about.md

 About Me
 ==========

 Hello and welcome to my site.
-I am first-year Master's Student in Controls and Autonomy in the Aerospace Engineering Department at the University of Michigan.
-My focus is on robust, perception-aware autonomous systems, particularly quadrotor control.
-I am also a member of the Intelligent Robotics and Autonomy Lab (IRAL), headed by [Dr. Tzoumas](https://vasileiostzoumas.com).
-I am an avid snowboarder and guitarist, and have a Sheepadoodle named Hoback with my partner.
+I am a first-year Master's Student in Controls and Autonomy in the Aerospace Engineering Department at the University of Michigan.
+My focus is on robust, perception-aware autonomous systems, particularly as it relates to quadrotor control.
+I am  a member of the Intelligent Robotics and Autonomy Lab (IRAL), headed by [Dr. Tzoumas](https://vasileiostzoumas.com).
+I am also an avid snowboarder and guitarist, and have a Sheepadoodle named Hoback with my partner.
 I currently drive a 1979 BMW 733i, and will be posting modifications that I make to it under the blog section of this site.

 <img src="{{ site.baseurl }}/images/family.jpeg" width="100%">